EpicGamer1599/AI-discord-bot/README.md

 After you have done all of this, double-click the `.py` file.
 It should open the console, and everything should have gone to plan. :D

 If you have any issues, contact me for help. :3

+# License

+This project is licensed under the Apache License 2.0.
+See the `LICENSE` file for details.